CanadianBeaver/AwesomeGuns/README.md

 ### Contacts

 I would appreciate hearing your opinion on this.
-If you have any questions, please feel free to contact me by email: [ontariobeaver@gmail.com](mailto://ontariobeaver@gmail.com)
+If you have any questions, please feel free to contact me by [public forum](https://openxcom.org/forum/index.php/topic,4823.0.html).

 ### License